 What Stands Out: Scroll and let your mind wander.
 This is a predominantly image-based blog that’s sure to get your creative juices flowing.

-The self-described “image hunting work of Say What Studio, graphic design duo based in Paris, France.”
+The self-described “image hunting work of Say What Studio, a graphic design duo based in Paris, France.”
 Mirador aims to curate and share inspirational work.
 Here you’ll find galleries of exceptional work by firms and individual designers all over the world.

 What Stands Out: Elegance.
 This is a beautifully curated collection in an easy to browse site with a lot of lovely rabbit holes to lose yourself in.